 For both pre-clinical and clinical courses, within seven working days after the final course/system/rotation exam and receipt of preceptor evaluation (as applicable), the course/system/rotation director submits a final grade report.
 The grade report includes the percentage grade achieved in the class and a letter grade - either A, B, C or F. At the end of every semester, students will receive an unofficial copy of their transcript.
 The GPA on the transcript is calculated based on the letter grades (A, B, C, or F) for each course.
 A = 90-100%, B = 80-89%, C = 70-79%, F < 70%.
 Percentage grades are not reported on the transcripts; however, they are used in class rank calculation.
-For example, a percentage score of 87% in a course would appear as a B on the transcript, and the multiplier used to calculate the GPA would be used.
+For example, a percentage score of 87% in a course would appear as a B on the transcript, and the multiplier used to calculate the GPA would be 3.0.
+However for determining class rank the actual percentage grade of 87% would be used.
 Likewise a grade of 81% percent would be recorded as a B on the transcript, 3.0 would be the multiplier used in the GPA calculation, and 81% would be used for calculating class rank.